TanStack/router/docs/framework/react/guide/server-functions.md

 title: Server Functions
 ---

-As [TanStack Start](./tanstack-start.md) is a full-stack framework, we need a way to write code that executes on the server and can be called from the client.
+As [TanStack Start](./tanstack-start.md) is a full-stack framework, we need a way to call a function on the client which then executes some code on the server.

+This is where Server Functions come in.

+## What are Server Functions?

+> 🧠 You can think of Server Functions like mini-portals that let your users trigger a pre-defined action on the server (like a built-in RPC solution 🤯).

+Server Functions are actions that can be executed on the server from the client or from other server functions.

+When a server function is called, it will execute the server-side code and return the result to the caller (regardless of whether the caller is a client or another server function).

+Server Functions as more than just a way to send and receive data.
+They're like a bridge that lets you connect your backend code (the behind-the-scenes magic) directly to your frontend code (what the user sees), making it easier to build a seamless user experience.

+## How to use Server Functions in TanStack Start

 While some frameworks use special pragmas to denote a function that will execute on the server, Start uses a utility to create an instance of a server function.